-On behalf of the Hawthorne faculty and staff, it is my honor to welcome you to the 2016-2017 school-year.
+On behalf of the Hawthorne faculty and staff, it is my honor to welcome you to the 2017-2018 school-year.

 Hawthorne is a special place.
-Being honored as a 2014 California Distinguished School and recognized in 2015 as one of seven California Schools to Watch, Hawthorne has consistently proven to be one of the best public schools in America.
+Being honored as a 2014 California Distinguished School and recognized in 2016 and re-designated in 2018 as a California Schools to Watch, Hawthorne has consistently proven to be one of the best public schools in America.
 This year, we will work diligently to continue a legacy of providing a nurturing and safe environment for students, fostering life-long learners, focusing on academic and social growth, and building strong relationships among students, staff, families, and community.